markanthonyrosario/markanthonyrosario.github.io/_posts/2017-01-17-Mark-Anthony-Rosario.md

 I enjoy providing tech solutions to organizations where…

 * developers, operations and product designers work together as partners rather than treating each other as just “workers” or “resources”
+* Ideas/Design(WHYs) is discussed and explicitly defined before implementation(HOWs)
 * learning is highly valued
-* Quality and Efficiency is being pursued.
+* Quality is being pursued.
+* Flow Efficiencty is valued over Resource Efficiency
 * truth is shared and prevents from people being treated as mushrooms (see mushroom management)

 I believe that

 * life is short, so i dont like people not saying what they really meant.
-* making it easy for people to do the right things
+* we should make it easy for people to do the right things.

 I'm a web developer and like typical web developers  (atleast those that i know) I…